cmayron/Legal-Calculus/README.md

 7. Tagline
 Blueprint.
 Research.
 Draft.
 Stress‑test.
 Decide.

-## README v2 — Clear • Direct • Operational
+README v2 — Clear • Direct • Operational

----

-## What LCES Legal Calculus Educational System Is
+What LCES Legal Calculus Educational System Is

 LCES is a procedural‑literacy and workflow system for organizing facts, structuring legal work, preserving the record, and producing reviewable draft work product.

 It is built for real legal environments where outcomes depend on:

 • sequence
 • preservation
 • clarity
 • incentives
 • procedural posture
 • the record that gets built

 LCES converts disorder → structure → draft → preservation → reviewable record.

 LCES is not legal advice, not a law firm, and not a substitute for licensed counsel.
 All outputs require human verification.

----

-## Governing Principle
+Governing Principle

-**The record is the case.
+The record is the case.
-The record is the remedy.**
+The record is the remedy.

 Most failures happen because the record is weak, unclear, incomplete, or procedurally vulnerable.
 LCES exists to reduce that failure mode.

----

-## Core Method: The Smallest Complete Unit (SCU)
+Core Method: The Smallest Complete Unit (SCU)

-LCES Legal Calculus Educational System operates on the SCU — the smallest amount of information needed to perform one coherent task.
+LCES operates on the SCU — the smallest amount of information needed to perform one coherent task.

 A complete SCU contains:

 • issue
 • facts
 • objective

 If any are missing, the system responds:

-**SCU incomplete.
-Specify issue, facts, objective.**
+SCU incomplete.
+Specify issue, facts, objective.

 SCU discipline prevents drift and keeps work reviewable.

----

-## The LCES Legal Calculus Educational System Operating Loop
+The LCES Operating Loop

-**Retrieve → Frame → Transform → Evaluate → Commit**
+Retrieve → Frame → Transform → Evaluate → Commit

 • Retrieve — gather facts, excerpts, dates, objectives
 • Frame — identify issue, posture, sequence, constraint
 • Transform — produce the required draft
 • Evaluate — test for weakness, omission, drift
 • Commit — save, label, version, preserve

 This loop creates usable work product, not just text.

----

-## Entry Modes
+Entry Modes

-LCES Legal Calculus Educational System supports four primary user modes:
+LCES supports four primary user modes:

-### Pro Se Mode
+Pro Se Mode
 Minimum viable procedural step.
 Success: one clean, reviewable action.

-### Second‑Opinion Mode
+Second‑Opinion Mode
 Review an existing draft for structure, sequence, preservation.
 Success: identify flaws and risks before filing.

-### Education Mode
+Education Mode
 Learn legal process through structured reasoning.
 Success: improved procedural literacy.

-### Crisis Mode
+Crisis Mode
 Move from disorder to one defensible step quickly.
 Success: preserve the issue and avoid avoidable error.

----

-## The Six Calculi
+The Six Calculi

-• **LC — Legal Calculus**: Why outcomes happen
+• LC — Legal Calculus: Why outcomes happen
-• **JC — Judicial Calculus**: How judges manage burden and risk
+• JC — Judicial Calculus: How judges manage burden and risk
-• **LCa — Lawyer Calculus**: How lawyers manage leverage and exposure
+• LCa — Lawyer Calculus: How lawyers manage leverage and exposure
-• **LCA — Legal Calculus Advanced**: Deep forces and long‑range consequences
+• LCA — Legal Calculus Advanced: Deep forces and long‑range consequences
-• **FG — Field Guide**: What to do now
+• FG — Field Guide: What to do now
-• **FGA — Field Guide Advanced**: Action under pressure
+• FGA — Field Guide Advanced: Action under pressure

 These modules explain legal behavior, not just legal theory.

----

-## Heuristic Guardrail: No Motive‑Reading
+Heuristic Guardrail: No Motive‑Reading

 LCES analyzes:

 • incentives
 • posture
 • filings
 • conduct
 • rules
 • record

 It does not guess hidden motives or secret intentions.
 All analysis must remain record‑anchored.

----

-## Role Model (Multi‑AI Workflow)
+Role Model (Four‑AI Workflow)

-LCES Legal Calculus Educational System works best when roles remain distinct:
+LCES works best when roles remain distinct:

-• Architect — structure
+• Architect — structure, sequence, workflow
-• Deep Research — support
-• Builder — drafting
+• Builder — drafting, transformation, formatting
-• Inspector — analysis
+• Inspector — red‑team review, weaknesses, omissions, risks
-• Human Strategist — judgment
+• Human Strategist — judgment, decisions, preservation

 Default sequence:

-**Architect → Deep Research → Builder → Inspector → Human Strategist**
+Architect → Builder → Inspector → Human Strategist

 Each role produces only its assigned output.

----

-## Chief Complaint + Factual Anchor
+Chief Complaint + Factual Anchor

-LCES Legal Calculus Educational System begins with:
+LCES begins with:

 • a chief complaint
 • a factual anchor

 The factual anchor is the concrete item giving the issue legal significance.

 Without an anchor, analysis drifts.
 With one, the record begins.

----

-## Recommended Workflow
+Recommended Workflow

 Start with:

 • issue
 • facts
 • objective

 Then activate:

-**User → Architect → Deep Research → Builder → Inspector → Human Strategist**
+User → Architect → Builder → Inspector → Human Strategist

 Human responsibility remains for:

 • accuracy
 • law
 • deadlines
 • citations
 • formatting
 • filing decisions

 The AI assists.
 The Human Strategist decides.

----

-## Safety & Review Notice
+Safety & Review Notice

 • Verify all law, rules, deadlines, citations, and formatting independently.
 • Treat all AI output as draft.
 • Do not upload confidential or privileged material into cloud AI tools.
 • Redact personal identifiers before use.
 • Cloud AI environments are not privileged evidence repositories.

----

-## LCES Legal Calculus Educational System Mode Lock — Bootloader Overview
+LCES Mode Lock — Bootloader Overview

 Platform Assignment:
-• Architect = Copilot Pro (iPad)
+• Architect = Copilot Pro on desktop (required for repository access)
 • Builder = ChatGPT
 • Inspector = Gemini
+• Human Strategist = human role

 Core Rule:
-**Keep roles separate.
-Do not merge functions.**
+Keep roles separate.
+Do not merge functions.

-### Architect Mode
+Architect Mode
 Structure only.
 Standard: Build the blueprint.
+Requires desktop Copilot Pro for native repo visibility.

-### Builder Mode
+Builder Mode
 Drafting only.
 Standard: Execute the blueprint.

-### Inspector Mode
+Inspector Mode
 Analysis only.
 Standard: Test survivability.

 Execution Order:
-**Architect → Builder → Inspector → Human review**
+Architect → Builder → Inspector → Human review

 Reset Rule:
 Return to the correct role when drift occurs.

 Master Formula:
-**Architect = structure • Builder = prose • Inspector = stress test**
+Architect = structure • Builder = prose • Inspector = stress test

 Tagline:
-**Blueprint.
+Blueprint.
 Draft.
 Stress‑test.
-Decide.**

----
+Decide.

-## Adoption & Ethical Guardrails
+Adoption & Ethical Guardrails

-### Neutrality Firewall
+Neutrality Firewall
 LCES provides structure; the user provides local law.

-### Instrumentality & Convergence Protocol
+Instrumentality & Convergence Protocol
 AI is a tool, not an agent.
 A step is “stable” only when multiple models converge.

-### Tiered Entry
+Tiered Entry
 • The Book — active toolset
 • The Library — research archive

-## Cost & Usage Considerations
+Cost & Usage Considerations

-LCES Legal Calculus Educational System is an open‑access procedural‑literacy framework.
+LCES is an open‑access procedural‑literacy framework.
 The system itself is free, but the AI platforms used to operate it may have their own costs, limits, or usage models.
 LCES does not control or modify the pricing of any external AI service.

-### Architect (Copilot Pro on desktop if you want the repository to be accessed)
+Architect (Copilot Pro on desktop)

-The Architect role runs on Microsoft Copilot Pro.
-Copilot may use a credit‑based or usage‑based model for advanced reasoning features.
-Architect tasks typically involve:
-- long‑context analysis
-- multi‑file reasoning
-- structured blueprint generation

-These operations may consume more credits than simple chat or code completion.
-Users should monitor their Copilot usage to avoid interruptions.
+Architect tasks involve long‑context analysis, multi‑file reasoning, and blueprint generation.
+These require desktop Copilot Pro for full repository visibility.

-### Builder (ChatGPT Plus)
+Builder (ChatGPT Plus)
-The Builder role runs on ChatGPT.
-Drafting, expansion, and formatting are generally predictable in cost and token usage.
+Drafting, expansion, and formatting.
+Predictable token usage.
-The Builder does not perform repo‑wide analysis, so it is typically less resource‑intensive than the Architect.

-### Inspector (Gemini 3 Flash)
+Inspector (Gemini 3 Flash)
-The Inspector role runs on Gemini.
-Stress‑testing and adversarial review may involve longer outputs or deeper reasoning, depending on the draft.
+Stress‑testing and adversarial review.
+May involve deeper reasoning.
-Users should be aware of any model‑specific limits or billing structures.

-### Human Strategist
+Human Strategist
 The human remains the final authority.
-LCES does not replace professional judgment, does not guarantee outcomes, and does not reduce the need for independent verification.

-### Summary
-LCES itself is free.
-The cost of using LCES depends entirely on:
-- the AI platforms selected
-- the models chosen
-- the length and complexity of the user’s materials
-- the frequency of Architect‑level operations

-Users should review the pricing and usage policies of each AI provider to understand how their own workflow may be affected.

-### Hybrid Licensing
+Hybrid Licensing

 • Educational content: CC BY‑NC‑SA 4.0
 • Functional code: MIT License

----

-## Disclaimer
+Disclaimer

-LCES Legal Calculus Educational System is an educational and procedural‑literacy system.
+LCES is an educational and procedural‑literacy system.
 It is not legal advice, representation, or a substitute for licensed counsel.
 Users must verify all law, rules, deadlines, citations, and filing decisions.

 Full license text:
 https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

-⸻

 # LCES MANIFESTO v3
 ## Legal Calculus Educational System
 ## Clear • Direct • Operational